tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 I pulled down the lever and this time I stepped back and watched.

 It went on for a whole 5 minutes before I turned it off.
 Everyone was silent this time.
 Never taking our eyes off the burnt body.
-The Chief somehow goaded Eddie in approaching the chair.
+The Chief somehow goaded Eddie in approaching the electric chair.

 He crept closer.
 I could see him smelling the air.
-See the shiver run down his spine as he approaches the man in the chair.
+See the shiver that ran down his spine as he comes face to face with the man in the chair.

 In an instant.
 Blood spurted everywhere.
 Eddie fell backwards howling, clutching his face, as the man, the murderer, was grinning from ear to ear with a piece of Eddie's skin in his mouth.